cmd2 issues a configurable prompt before soliciting user input.

 VT100 control characters.
 Linux, Mac, and Windows 10 and greater all support

-- Sets the terminal window title
+Parameters: title – the new window title

 The easiest way to understand these functions is to see the AsyncPrinting example for a demonstration.